crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Solid Queue runs each job on its own thread.
 Each thread needs its own database connection, its own stack memory, and a slot in the OS scheduler.
 For a job that crunches data for 30 seconds, that's fine -- the thread is busy.
 For a job that streams an LLM response for 30 seconds but spends 99% of that time waiting for tokens, the thread is just sitting there holding resources.

-Fibers are Ruby's lightweight alternative.
-They're cooperatively scheduled and run entirely in userspace.
-When a fiber hits I/O -- a network call, a database query, waiting for the next token -- it yields automatically, and another fiber picks up.
-One thread can run hundreds of fibers concurrently.
+Fibers sidestep all of this.
+Cooperatively scheduled, running in userspace on a single thread.
+When a fiber hits I/O -- a network call, a database query, waiting for the next token -- it steps aside and another fiber picks up.
+One thread, hundreds of concurrent jobs.
 No OS scheduling overhead, no extra database connections.
-The [async][] gem makes this transparent: your existing Ruby code yields at I/O boundaries without any syntax changes.
+The [async][] gem handles this for you: your code yields at I/O boundaries without you changing anything.

 For the full deep dive -- processes, threads, fibers, the GVL, I/O multiplexing -- see [Async Ruby is the Future][async-article].